Core self-evaluations: Comparisons with the Five-Factor Model and positive/negative affectivity

 The core self-evaluations trait has proven to be a valuable dispositional predictor of job satisfaction, demonstrating stronger predictive power than the Big Five personality traits or Positive/Negative Affectivity.

 Five-Factor Model ("Big Five personality traits")

-There is skepticism that core self-evaluations contribute any predictive value above what the Big Five personality traits – (agreeableness, conscientiousness, extraversion, neuroticism, openness) – are able to predict.
+There is skepticism that core self-evaluations contribute any predictive value above what the Big Five personality traits – (agreeableness, conscientiousness, extraversion, neuroticism, openness) – can predict.
 Some argue that trait indicators of core self-evaluations are the same as various conceptualizations of the neuroticism component of the Big Five.
 Although it is true that some definitions of neuroticism include all four CSE traits, the Big Five does not refer explicitly to self-esteem in the description of neuroticism, nor is self-esteem one of the facets of neuroticism in their model.
-Therefore, the conceptualization of neuroticism in the Big Five is more narrow than in core self-evaluations.
+Therefore, the conceptualization of neuroticism in the Big Five is narrower than in core self-evaluations.
 Additionally, no existing neuroticism scales measure self-esteem.
-Furthermore, measures of neuroticism include only descriptive questions and do not contain an evaluative component.
+Furthermore, measures of neuroticism include only descriptive questions and lack an evaluative component.